united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

    ```

    Replace `<external-ip>` with the external IP address of the node.
-4. Scroll to the `spec.type` section and change the value from `ClusterIP` to
+4. Go to the `spec.type` section and change the value from `ClusterIP` to
    `LoadBalancer`.
-5. Save your changes.
-The changes will be applied automatically.
+5. After saving, your changes will be applied automatically and the service will
+   be updated.
+Now, you can access the service with the configured address.

 ### Port forwarding